emqx/emqx-docs/en_US/durability/durability_introduction.md

 **Session**: A session is a lightweight process within EMQX created for every client connection.
 Sessions implement behaviors prescribed to the broker by MQTT Standard, including initial connection, subscribing and unsubscribing to topics, and message dispatching.

 **Durable Storage**: Durable storage is an internal database within EMQX.
 Sessions may use it to save their state and MQTT messages sent to the topics.
-Database engine powering durable storage uses [RocksDB](https://rocksdb.org/) to save the data on disk, and [Raft](https://raft.github.io/) to consistently replicate data across the cluster.
+Database engine powering durable storage uses [RocksDB](https://rocksdb.org/) to save the data on disk, and [Raft algorithm](https://raft.github.io/) to consistently replicate data across the cluster.
 It is important not to confuse durable storage with **Durable Sessions**.

 ### Session Expiry Interval